French candidates spook industry with "fiscal fireworks"

 Battling to shake off his image as a friend of the rich, Sarkozy called on Monday for a tax on citizens who seek refuge abroad from France's high rates.
 He has also pushed through an increase in the VAT sales tax and proposed a minimum tax on big-listed companies.

-Speaking on French television programme "Des Paroles, Des Actes" on Thursday, Hollande said he would broaden the scope of Sarkozy's proposed exile tax for French nationals living in Belgium, Switzerland and Luxembourg, without specifying what form this would take.

-Hollande, who has a comfortable lead in the opinion polls, has also proposed a top tax rate of 75 percent on people earning more than a million euros a year.
+Hollande, who has a comfortable lead in the opinion polls, has meanwhile proposed a top tax rate of 75 percent on people earning over a million euros a year.
 He also wants to cut the corporate tax rate for small companies to 15 percent but raise the rate for big companies to 35 percent.

 With Sarkozy and Hollande promising to bring down the public deficit, taxation has emerged as a major theme of the election, with both looking for extra revenues while being wary of cutting back on high state spending.